-e.
-Discharges That Are Not Protective of Endangered and Threatened Species
+D. Discharges that are not Protective of Endangered and Threatened Species

-- (1) Coverage under this permit is available only if the storm water discharges, allowable non-storm water discharges, and storm water discharge-related activities will not adversely affect any species that are federally-listed as endangered or threatened ("listed") under the Endangered Species Act (ESA) and will not result in the adverse modification or destruction of habitat that is federally-designated as "critical habitat" under the ESA.
-All operators must follow the procedures in Addendum A and meet at least one of the eligibility criteria (Criteria A E) described in the addendum when determining eligibility for coverage under the permit.
-Failure to continue to meet one or more of these criteria during the entire term of the permit will result in the storm water discharges associated with construction activity being ineligible for coverage under this permit. - (2) The operator must comply with any terms and conditions imposed under the eligibility requirements above to ensure that storm water discharges or Best Management Practices (BMPs) to control storm water runoff are protective of listed endangered and threatened species and/or critical habitat.
-Such terms and conditions must be incorporated in the operator's SWPPP. - (3) This permit does not authorize any "take" (as defined under Section 9 of the ESA) of endangered and/or threatened species unless such take is authorized under Section 7 or 10 the ESA. - (4) This permit does not authorize any storm water discharges or require any BMPs to control storm water runoff that are likely to jeopardize the continued existence of any species that are listed as endangered or threatened under the Endangered Species Act or result in the adverse modification or destruction of habitat that is designated as critical under the ESA. - f.
-Discharges Adversely Affecting Properties Eligible for Protection Under the National Historic Preservation Act.
+Coverage under this permit is available only if the storm water discharges, allowable nonstorm water discharges, and storm water discharge-related activities will not adversely affect any species that are federally-listed as endangered or threatened ("listed") under the Endangered Species Act (ESA) and will not result in the adverse modification or destruction of habitat that is federallydesignated as "critical habitat" under the ESA.
+All operators must follow the procedures in Addendum A and meet at least one of the eligibility criteria (Criteria A - E) described in the addendum when determining eligibility for coverage under the permit.
+Failure to continue to meet one or more of these criteria during the entire term of the permit will result in the storm water discharges associated with construction activity being ineligible for coverage under this permit.

+E. Historic Properties Preservation

-Eligibility for coverage under this permit is contingent upon compliance with the National Historic Preservation Act (NHPA).
-Discharges are authorized under this permit only if:
+Eligibility for coverage under this permit is contingent upon compliance with the National Historic Properties Preservation Act (NHPA).
+Discharges are authorized under this permit only if the facility's storm water discharges, allowable non-storm water discharges, and storm water discharge-related activities meet one of the eligibility criteria found in the procedures in Addendum C of this permit.